 Customer engagement can come in many forms, from contests on social media to openly addressing customer feedback.
-It’s a more organic style of marketing—as opposed to paid advertisements—that thrives from word of mouth, building loyal customer relationships that make your company or brand synonymous with positivity.
+It’s a more organic marketing style—as opposed to paid advertisements—that thrives from word of mouth, building loyal customer relationships that make your company or brand synonymous with positivity.

-To explain what customer engagement marketing is, you first need to understand what customer engagement provides for a business.
+To explain customer engagement marketing, you first need to understand what customer engagement provides for a business.
 It creates a beneficial customer experience whereby the consumer is loyal to and engages with a brand.

 Various methods create this experience, forming the foundation of customer engagement.

-But great customer engagement isn’t just centered around creating feel-good experiences.
-At its heart is addressing customer pain points.
+But excellent customer engagement isn’t just centered around creating feel-good experiences.
+At its heart, it is addressing customer pain points.

 Resolving Customer Pain Points

 Streamlining your customer experience will resolve pain points before you know it.
-From advertising to the point of purchase, and even to re-targeting customers, ensure your customer can get from points A to B with little to no resistance.
+From advertising to the end of purchase and even re-targeting customers, ensure your customer can get from points A to B with little to no resistance.

 Generally speaking, there are four primary pain points:

 - Financial pain points: Are your customers overspending elsewhere?
-You should aim to offer better value, lower prices, or greater deals on products or services.
+It would be best if you aimed to offer better value, lower prices, or more incredible deals on products or services.

-- Process pain points: Can your customers easily make use of your user applications?
-Strive for non-complicated profile and account systems, as well as tools like live chat and intuitive user interface (UI), such as interactive toolbars.
+- Process pain points: Can your customers quickly use your user applications?
+Strive for non-complicated profile and account systems, tools like live chat, and intuitive user interface (UI), such as interactive toolbars.

 - Support pain points: Can you cater to all of your audience?
 Provide different language options, methods of contacting you, and ways to help if they get halted at any point of the customer journey.

-Identifying these pain points and how they affect your customers is vital.
-You can opt to be more formal, such as conducting customer and sales research, or rely on more casual feedback.
-Requesting testimonials or talking to customers directly garners more precise feedback for addressing their pain points and improving your customer experience.
+I would appreciate it if you could identify these pain points and how they affect your customers.
+You can be more formal, like conducting customer and sales research, or rely on casual feedback.
+I want to ask for testimonials or talk to customers directly, which is more precise input for addressing their pain points and improving your customer experience.

-However, remember that when considering this feedback for improving your customer engagement strategies, no two customer pain points are the same.
+However, remember that all customer pain points are different when considering this feedback for improving customer engagement strategies.
 When contemplating these pain points, think about the following:

-- Optimizing productivity: How can you help customers use their time as efficiently as possible?
-Removing the amount of clicks and pages it takes to reach the customer’s ultimate destination, removing steps from a user journey, and even optimizing a website checkout process expends less of your customers’ time.
+- Optimizing productivity: How can you help customers use their time efficiently?
+Removing the number of clicks and pages to reach the customer’s destination, removing steps from a user journey, and even optimizing a website checkout process spend less of your customers’ time.

 - Making the experience convenient: Your customer experience should be as convenient as possible.
-Any user engagement strategies can benefit from additional measures that help the customer get the most from their journey on your website.
+Any user engagement strategies can benefit from additional measures that help customers get the most from their journey on your website.
 This can include creating dropdown menus for product selections and intelligently using popups.

-- Providing support: How can you provide help, advice, and support for your customers?
-A live chat function, easily accessible customer service , and even engaging with customers on social media are all great ways.
+- Providing support: How can you provide your customers with help, advice, and support?
+A live chat function, easily accessible customer service, and even engaging with customers on social media are all great ways.
 Good support can mean the difference between a happy customer and one who leaves with a chip on their shoulder (and none of your products).

-- Open communication: Consider requesting feedback often, both from your customers and potential audiences.
+- Open communication: Consider requesting feedback often from your customers and potential audiences.
 Understanding what they do and don’t like about shopping experiences, particularly with your competitors, can help improve your customer experience.
 Be receptive, as this feedback can fuel better customer engagement.

 Customer Engagement Examples

-Once you understand your customer’s pain points, you can begin to craft customer engagement strategies that cater to them.
-These strategies can focus on specific factors, such as improving your website or reaching out to more customers.
+Once you understand your customer’s pain points, you can craft customer engagement strategies that cater to them.
+These strategies can focus on specific factors, such as improving your website or reaching more customers.

 Different businesses and industries require different customer engagement strategies.
-However, some strategies are universally useful to consider, especially when looking at fellow ecommerce merchants.
-Don’t rule out customer engagement ideas and strategies from other industries as well.
+However, some methods are universally helpful, especially when looking at fellow ecommerce merchants.
+Don’t also rule out customer engagement ideas and techniques from other industries.

-Following are some good examples of customer engagement.
+Following are some excellent examples of customer engagement.

-It’s a fun way for customers to find the right product for them.
-In fact, the result feels like a custom fit.
+It’s a fun way for customers to find the right product.
+The result feels like a custom fit.

 Engagement goes beyond the purchasing process with feedback solicitation.
-The difference with their approach to feedback?
-The company states it will replace any products, for free, if they do not match the customers’ standards.
+What is the difference in their approach to feedback?
+The company states it will replace any products for free if they do not match the customers’ standards.

-Hawthorne’s brand engagement strategy manages to blend benefits to both customers and the company, making them a great customer-friendly example.
+Hawthorne’s brand engagement strategy manages to blend benefits to both customers and the company, making them a tremendous customer-friendly example.

 The Paramount Sonic Movie

-The tale of the 2020 Sonic the Hedgehog movie is a lesson in humility, foresights, and embracing feedback.
-Even before anyone had a first proper glimpse of the film, the internet was populated with overwhelming negativity about the movie.
+The tale of the 2020 Sonic the Hedgehog movie is a lesson in humility, foresight, and embracing feedback.
+Before anyone had a proper glimpse of the film, the internet was populated with overwhelming negativity about the movie.
 More accurately, complaints arose about the design of Sonic himself.
 Criticism was sparked with the release of a mere silhouette of the character (disturbingly shredded calves and all) and exploded with the first trailer reveal.

 The internet’s voice came across loud and clear—it was one of shock, horror, confusion, and mockery.
 Film director Jeff Fowler took to Twitter to announce that the team would take the titular character’s design back to the drawing board.

-This customer engagement reaches beyond the movie’s primary audience, as Paramount and Sega swallowed their pride in a most humble way.
-They turned to an established artist to redesign Sonic—one of their biggest critics who had famously created a parody comic of the hedgehog.
+This customer engagement reaches beyond the movie’s primary audience, as Paramount and Sega swallowed their pride most humbly.
+They turned to an established artist to redesign Sonic—one of their most prominent critics who had famously created a parody comic of the hedgehog.

-It’s hard to argue that these decisions didn’t pay off, given that the film made over $300 million in profits and became the highest-grossing video game film adaptation of all time in North America.
+It’s hard to argue that these decisions didn’t pay off, given that the film made over $300 million in profits and became North America's highest-grossing video game adaptation.

 Honey – Joinhoney.com

-Sometimes, the greatest customer engagement programs work so seamlessly that they’re designed to simply work in the background.
+Sometimes, the most outstanding customer engagement programs work so seamlessly that they’re designed to work in the background.
 Take, for example, the online coupon finder Honey.
 Honey offers itself as an add-on to browsers, essentially becoming an accompaniment to any website you visit.

-Its prime selling point of finding discount codes for the customer makes it a tantalizing prospect for virtually everyone.
+Its prime selling point of finding discount codes for the customer makes it a tempting prospect for virtually everyone.
 Best of all, it’s free.

 If nothing else, Honey teaches a valuable lesson about how ecommerce sites can improve website customer experiences.
 Currently boasting 17 million users, it’s plain to see that customers enjoy Honey’s seamless integration with their own online shopping experiences.